Maya-faisal/Training/Task2/Description.md

       > cpuUsage=$(top -bn1 | awk '/Cpu/{print $2}')

       **top: shows real-time information about the system's processes** <br/>
-      **-b to run in bash mode,meaning it will output the information once and then exit, instead of continuously updating the display** <br/>
+      **-b to run in bash mode, meaning it will output the information once and then exit, instead of continuously updating the display** <br/>
       **-n  specifies the number of iterations or updates that top should perform before exiting** <br/>

  2. Memory Usage and Free Memory